“Celebrating World Wetlands Day”

 The Program

-The program will be made available this website in early December 2022.
+We are excited to present the full program.
+Please note that it is still tentative, however changes, should any happen, will be minor.
 At the start of each of the four themed sessions, our distinguished keynote speakers will set the stage with their inspiring stories, fresh perspectives and pioneering concepts.
 They will be followed by exemplary guest speakers who, with their presentations, will keep up the energy and vibrancy of the sessions, flowing into plenary discussions that will bring every session to a close with a fusion of ideas and a merger of minds.
 There will be plenty of networking opportunities during well-timed breaks, with refreshments being served.

 The Audience